 Briefly state why you are interested in this UROP and explain what you hope to learn from it.

 Fracking has allowed the United States to produce most of gas it needs.
 However, there are always environmental impacts that we need by wary of.
-Since fracking may be the United States primary source of gas for the time being, it is necessary to prevent harmful environmental impacts early on.
+Since fracking may be the United States’ primary source of gas for the time being, it is necessary to prevent harmful environmental impacts early on.
 This project would teach me more about the environmental impacts of fracking and how we can prevent the release of harmful chemicals in the future.
 In addition, I have had experience working in a lab before, but not for environmental chemistry related topics.
 Since I plan to have a career related to environmental chemistry, this is a good opportunity for me to see what exactly it may entail.